kumahq/kuma/docs/madr/decisions/031-locality-aware-load-balancing.md

 ```

 and all other endpoints are going to have the weight of 1.
 When configuring weight you need to either specify weights
 for all tags or don't specify weights at all.
+When you specify weights the order of the list becomes irrelevant.

 (4) In `crossZone` section, you configure zones priority.